 This is a tricky task, but it can be done.
-PMDD symptoms are ONLY present between ovulation and menstrual bleeding—they begin to clear up a lot within a few days of the period starting, and should go away completely for a while after your period before the next ovulation.
+With PMDD, symptoms are ONLY present between ovulation and menstrual bleeding—they begin to clear up a lot within a few days of the period starting, and should go away completely for a while after your period before the next ovulation.
 If you’re not sure when you ovulate, you can order urine ovulation tests online that can help you track that.
 PME symptoms are present all of the time to some extent, but become much worse before or during menses.

 Anecdotally, I have often observed individuals with PME of depression (chronic depression with worsening before and during menses) who also have PMDD of five other symptoms—usually physical symptoms, mood swings, anger/irritability, and rejection sensitivity symptoms that ONLY ever show up at all between ovulation and menses.

-Updated 22 December, 2018 by Tory Eisenlohr-Moul, PhD
+Updated 16 November, 2019 by Tory Eisenlohr-Moul, PhD